sergekomarov/bonzo-pic/README.md

 # bonzo-pic

-Particle-in-cell code for plasma modelling.

-A version of the TRISTAN code by O. Buneman (1993) implemented in Cython and C.
+Particle-in-cell code for plasma modelling: a version of the TRISTAN code by O. Buneman (1993) implemented in Cython and C.

 ## Prerequisites